Force MDs: Origins

-The band was originally named The L.D.s, and then became the Force MCs, but ultimately preferred the name Force MDs, which stood for Musical Diversity.
+The band was originally named The L.D.s, and then became the Force MCs.
 Though the group was not quite always as recognizable as other New York R&B acts when it first started, they were among the first R&B vocal groups to intermix doo-wop-affected singing with and sometimes over hip-hop beats.

 The group was composed of brothers Stevie D., Antoine "T.C.D."
 (February 3, 1963 – January 18, 1998), and Rodney "Khalil" Lundy, and their uncle Jessie Lee Daniels (July 4, 1963 – January 4, 2022).
 Later, friends Trisco Pearson (October 23, 1962 – September 16, 2016) and Charles "Mercury" Nelson (December 19, 1964 – March 9, 1995) from the Mariners Harbor housing projects joined the group.

 Performing and signing with a record label

 The group began performing on Times Square, New York City street corners and during trips on the Staten Island ferry.
 After the L.D.s connected with DJ Dr. Rock (Roger Daniels) they then performed as "Dr. Rock & the Force MCs."
 The group was discovered by hip hop promoter Vansilk in summer 1981.
 The three members were Dr. Rock, Stevie D. and Mercury.
 In collaboration with Dr. Rock, the group continued to perfect their unique sound, which was unusual at the time: a fusion of doo-wop harmonies and hip-hop that involved singing, rapping and group member's "human beatbox" melodies at underground hip hop shows.
 They gained even more credibility and respect from local fans after competing in an emcee lyrical battle against the well known Cold Crush Brothers from the Bronx in 1983.

-By 1984, the group signed with Tommy Boy Records, and they had developed into a quiet storm/contemporary R&B group, with its top-ten R&B hit, "Tears", from the debut album, Love Letters.
+By 1984, the group signed with Tommy Boy Records.
+This is the same year the group changed their name to the Force MDs, which stood for “Musical Diversity”.
+They had developed into a quiet storm/contemporary R&B group, with its top-ten R&B hit, "Tears", from the debut album, Love Letters.
 (With the exception of their first album, the group was the first act on Tommy Boy to have major-label distribution through its then-parent Warner Bros.
 Records.)

 Success

 The group produced a collection of R&B hits throughout the 1980s, and received overwhelming commercial success from the Jimmy Jam and Terry Lewis-penned love song "Tender Love" from their second album, 1985's Chillin'.
 The song was featured in the 1985 feature film and soundtrack Krush Groove, and proved to be a success, peaking at No. 10 in the Billboard Hot 100 chart, becoming an instant R&B classic after it stayed on the chart for 19 weeks.
 "Tender Love" was also one of the tracks that helped Jam & Lewis garner a Grammy Award for Producer of the Year.
 The song "Itchin' for a Scratch" was performed by the group in the 1985 feature film Rappin', and was also part of the soundtrack.

-In 1987 they finally scored their first R&B #1 hit, "Love Is a House," from their third album, Touch & Go.
+In 1987 they scored their first R&B number one hit, "Love Is a House," from their third album, Touch and Go.